 - Regularly check your cars for any spills and check the antifreeze level.

 - Clean up any leakage.
 Cover the spill with sand, cat litter, or other absorbent material, let it soak up the antifreeze, and then dispose of the mixture.

 - Store antifreeze in its original container and in a place out of reach of pets and children.

-- Properly dispose of used antifreeze.
-Ask your car repair service how to do this.
+- Properly dispose of used antifreeze and antifreeze containers.
+Ask your car repair or parts store how to do this.

-- Whenever you use ethylene glycol-containing substances, keep pets out of the area.
+- Whenever you use ethylene glycol containing substances, keep your pets out of the area.

 Remember that preventing your cat or dog from ever coming near antifreeze is a much better strategy than rushing them to your veterinarian’s office for urgent ethylene glycol poisoning treatment.
 We had one patient that had his dogs stay in his garage while they were at work.
 They kept their dogs in a large dog run fenced area within the garage where they had access to a doggy door to an enclosed dog run area behind the garage.
 This prevented them from getting near the cars and any potential chemical spills.